vegardalvsaker/BrukerfeilLES/readme.md

 ### Database package

 Classes in this package handles database queries.
-The name of explains which part of the database the class is going to handle.
+The name of each class explains which part of the database the class is going to handle.
 All classes in this package extends (is a subclass of) ```Database.java```, except for ```Database.java``` itself.

 ### HtmlTemplates